Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Introduction

 We also propose estimation and inference methods for the identified bounds.
 The estimation method is parametric and easy to implement through linear regressions.
 The inference procedure adapts the tool proposed by \cite{Chernozhukov2013} and constructs confidence bounds around the identified set with a known confidence level.

 To illustrate our methodology, we reevaluate the results of three empirical studies: \citet{nunn2011}, \citet{bustos2016agricultural} and \cite{acharya2016political}.
 To do so, we replicate their findings using the reduced-form approach, which ignores measurement error, and compare these results with those obtained through our partial identification method.
-Although we find that the results by \cite{bustos2016agricultural} are robust to nonclassical measurement error, our method reaches very different conclusions when compared to the findings of \cite{nunn2011} and \cite{acharya2016political}.
-In particular, \cite{nunn2011} finds that the introduction of potatoes has a significant effect on population at the 1\%-confidence level, and \cite{acharya2016political} finds that cotton suitability significantly increases Republican vote share at the 10\%-confidence level.
-However, when we account for nonclassical measurement error, we do not reject the null of no effect at the confidence level used in each one of these applications.
+When we relax the no-measurement-error assumption, we estimate wide intervals around the true parameter of interest, suggesting that model uncertainty regarding the existence of nonclassical measurement error is a relevant issue in applied practice.
+In particular, \cite{acharya2016political} finds that cotton productivity significantly increases Republican vote share at the 10\%-confidence level.
+However, when we account for nonclassical measurement error, we do not reject the null hypothesis that the lower bound of the true effect is zero.

 Lastly, we highlight that our proposed methodology can be used in many empirical contexts.
 To employ our partial identification strategy, we only require an exogenous mismeasured treatment variable and two exogenous proxies.
 As examples of possible applications, we mention the impact of media access on economic outcomes \citep{Olken2009,Adena2015} and the effect of social heterogeneity on socioeconomic outcomes \citep{Montalvo2005,Desmet2017,Desmet2025}.
 In the first case, media access is measured using an irregular terrain model that has been modified over time.
 In the second case, measures of social heterogeneity may depend on the aggregation level or on the differences between fractionalization and polarization.
 Appendix \ref{AppOther} explains seven other examples in the fields of Macroeconomics, Behavioral Economics, Economic History, and Political Economy.